xConde/Condo/README.md

     AAPL: $459.63  -0.19% |AH: 455.29  -0.07%
     MSFT: $210.22  +0.63% |AH: 208.82  -0.05%
     SPY:  $338.14  +0.39% |AH: 336.63  -0.07%
 #### Find option - Displays stock option information based on ticker, type (call or put), and expiration.
 Auto generates closest 'monthly' expiration if expiration is not provided.
 Also, option type is defaulted to call.
+Defaults an incorrect provided parameter (type or expiration), notifies the user on the specific wrong input, and displays a format example.
 ***********
     Ex: .f [stock], [strike]
     Ex: .f [stock], [strike], [type]